Changelog

 Content addition

-A new position statement published: "The ChatGPT Problem" — articulating why AI feedback feels hollow and how the Koher architecture addresses this by separating language ability from judgment.
+A new position statement published: "The ChatGPT Problem" — articulating why AI feedback feels hollow and how the Koher architecture addresses this by separating language ability from judgement.

 Published